-Those colours are historically connected to Celtic, after striped fabric was brought back by a player who had been studying in Scotland – but Betis decided upon stripes rather than hoops.
+Those colours are historically connected to Celtic, after striped fabric was brought back by a player who had been studying in Scotland – but Betis decided upon vertical stripes rather than horizontal hoops.

 HEAD TO HEAD

-Barça have only lost twice to Betis once in their last 19 meetings, and surprisingly, both of those were at Camp Nou.
+Barça have only lost twice to Betis in their last 23 meetings, and surprisingly, both of those were at Camp Nou.

-There was the shock 4-3 win for the Andalusians at Camp Nou in 2018, with Quique Setién managing the visitors against a team he would later coach himself, and also the 1-0 defeat at the same stadium earlier this season, when Juanmi netted the only goal of the game after 79 minutes.
+There was the shock 4-3 win for the Andalusians at Camp Nou in 2018, with Quique Setién managing the visitors against a team he would later coach himself, and also the 1-0 defeat at the same stadium in 2021, when Juanmi netted the only goal of the game after 79 minutes.

 04/12/21 Barça 0 Betis 1